Here are our open dates for 2018 if you want to host a seminar.

 We are interested in coming to any city.
 We do ask that you be less than 2 hours from a major airport, however, ALL invitations, regardless of where (or size of city) will be considered.
 We want to go to as many places as possible.
 You may also call us at 817.437.9693.

-Below you will find a list of possible open dates to host a Sheepdog Seminar.
-These dates are filled up fast.
+These dates fill up fast.
 They are all in 2018, and they are all on a Saturday.
 If you're interested in a weekday, we can consider that, too.

 SEPTEMBER 1, 15